Special education: Individual needs

 Students with all forms of special needs are assessed to determine their specific strengths and weaknesses.
 The earlier these students with special needs are assessed, the faster they get the accommodations that they need, and the better it is for their education.
 Placement, resources, and goals are determined on the basis of the student's needs.
 Accommodations and modifications to the regular program may include changes in the curriculum, supplementary aids or equipment, and the provision of specialized physical adaptations that allow students to participate in the educational environment as much as possible.
 Students may need this help to access subject matter, physically gain access to the school, or meet their emotional needs.
 For example, if the assessment determines that the student cannot write by hand because of a physical disability, then the school might provide a computer for typing assignments, or allow the student to answer questions verbally instead.
 If the school determines that the student is severely distracted by the normal activities in a large, busy classroom, then the student might be placed in a smaller classroom such as a separate classroom or resource room.

-Parents of students with a learning disability must be aware of what type of disability their child has, so they can get access to accommodations such as speech therapy, occupational therapy and adaptive physical education.
-For example, if a student takes an academic test and it indicates that the student struggles with reading comprehension, parents can request speech and language support or classroom accommodations, such as extra time to complete reading and writing tasks.